foundation/foundation-sites-template/README.md

 npm install
 ```

-Finally, run `npm start` to run the Sass compiler.
+Finally, run `npm run start` to run the Sass compiler.
 It will re-run every time you save a Sass file.